I was a fresh graduate from seminary, with a number of years of ministry already under my belt. I also had an extremely high view of myself.

 - You are burdened for God’s people.
 Pastoring is a serious task that involves eternal consequences.
 Do you feel the weight of shepherding God’s people?
 Are you ready to give an account to Christ himself for how you have shepherded (Heb.
 13:17)?
 Aware of this weight and seriousness, do you still desire to pastor?
 That’s probably what most people mean when they speak of “calling.”

 - You’ve been affirmed!
 I don’t mean that someone in your church has randomly said, “You should be a pastor!”
 Here’s what I mean: Have biblically qualified pastors and your local church affirmed your aspiration?
-Such an affirmation would require a time of testing a man against the Scriptural qualifications.
+Such an affirmation would require a time of testing a man against the Scriptural qualifications of elders.
 Few of the character traits listed by Paul could be known or assessed immediately.

 If these five markers are present in your life, then have nothing keeping you from pursuing pastoral ministry!